What Is A Prescription Drug Rehab?

 Individuals suffering with all kinds of substance abuse find counseling helpful.

 Counseling helps them identify the underlying problems and talk through them.
-When it comes to prescription drug abuse, the underlying cause is generally already known, and is not necessarily connected to psychological reasons.
+When it comes to prescription drug abuse, the underlying cause is generally already known, and is not necessarily connected to psychological factors.

 However, psychological issues can form while the person is addicted to the substance.

-Cognitive-behavioral therapy (CBT) is one of the most common substance abuse treatment program.
+Cognitive-behavioral therapy (CBT) is one of the most common substance abuse treatment programs.
 CBT can help identify triggers that lead to drug abuse.
 It can help individuals rewire their associations with the substance and find new, more effective ways of coping.
-They learn that they do not need the substance, and explore how they can function in a healthy way without it.
+They learn that they do not need the substance and explore how they can function in a healthy way without it.

 Mindfulness